 The output of this command is organized into columns, each of which contains specific information about the files and directories.

-1. File Type (first column): The first column of the output shows the file type.
+- File Type (first column): The first column of the output shows the file type.
 The first character of the output shows whether the item is a file or directory.
-A - indicates a regular file, while a d indicates a directory.
+A

-2. Permissions (next nine characters): The next nine characters represent the permissions for the owner, group, and others, respectively.
-The permissions are represented by a combination of letters and symbols. rwx indicates read, write and execute permission, rw- indicates read and write permission, r-x indicates read and execute permission, and r-- indicates read permission.
+indicates a directory. - Permissions (next nine characters): The next nine characters represent the permissions for the owner, group, and others, respectively.
+The permissions are represented by a combination of letters and symbols.

-6. Modification Time (next column): The next column shows the last modification time of the file.
-The date and time are displayed in the format month day time or month day time YYYY.
+- Modification Time (next column): The next column shows the last modification time of the file.
+The date and time are displayed in the format

 chmod command to change file permissions